 All research visits must be scheduled in advance.
-Regular hours are Tuesday-Friday 9:30-4:45.
+Regular hours are Monday-Friday 9:30-4:45.
 Friday evening and Saturday hours may available by special arrangement for researchers working on extended projects.
 Personal belongings such as coats, purses, briefcases, bags, etc. must be placed away from the work station in an area approved by the Archivist.
 Items approved for research, such as pencils, paper, and lap-top computers, may be kept with the researcher.

 All material in the Archives must be handled with the utmost care.
 Improper handling and/or damage of archival material may result in the suspension of research privileges.
 Researchers should look through one folder at a time, maintaining the order in which the documents were delivered.
 Hands should be washed before handling the documents.
 Do not mark, erase, fold, tear, or place adhesives of any kind on the documents.
 The use of pens, indelible pencils, cameras, or any unauthorized device is prohibited.
 No food or drink is allowed.
 Take particular care with fragile items.

 Photocopies of certain archival materials may be made at the discretion of Archives staff.
 There is no fee for copies, but quantities may be limited.

 The following is a partial list of collections held by the Museum Archives that are currently open for research.
 Catalog records and archival finding aids that describe each collection can be accessed by clicking the title.
 A finding aid is a descriptive guide for an archival collection.
 It includes information about the origin, history, content, date and format of the records, as well as the physical and intellectual arrangement imposed upon them by the archivist.